Painting-Over-Smoke-Stains

 We cover the process, best materials, and practices, enabling a smooth and confident paint application.
 We also explain how to evaluate modest amounts of smoke residue buildup, such as nicotine and tar, and when to consider a mitigation team for further evaluation.

-Proper Paint Preparations for Smoke Damage
+Preparations for Painting Over Smoke Damage

 If you ultimately decide to replace things, the decision should be based on the magnitude of damages.
 Additional damages due to skipping proper paint preparations should be avoided.